kcamacho1/ki-wellness/docs/setup/VENV_SETUP.md

-# Virtual Environment Setup for KI Wellness
+# Virtual Environment Setup for Ki Wellness

 ## ✅ Successfully Created Virtual Environment

-Your KI Wellness project now has a properly configured virtual environment that isolates all dependencies from your global Python installation.
+Your Ki Wellness project now has a properly configured virtual environment that isolates all dependencies from your global Python installation.

 ## 🎯 What Was Accomplished